-Importantly, EFPAs only affect land division for residential purposes and do not affect development proposals for new buildings, structures or land division for other purposes.
+To help preserve and support rural areas which are vital to South Australia’s success, new protections only affect development proposals for land division for new housing and do not affect development proposals for new buildings, structures or land division for other purposes.

 Should you wish to speak to someone in further detail about the impacts of the EFPAs on land division in rural living areas, please contact one of the following affected Councils: